November 15th, 2014

 "Birds play a dynamic role in nature.
 Anywhere you go in this world, you'll see birds performing a multitude of functions that help to sustain our ecosystem.
 Without birds, the animal kingdom would not be the same."

-There is a large percentage of birds in the U.S. that will choose an enclosed structure to live in, and since the natural habitat of birds is being reduced every year, assisting them with a safe structure to live in will help keep them alive and their numbers strong.
-A simple bird house with the right dimensions will provide safety from predators, warmth during cold months and a place for breeding.
-When birds have a safe place to dwell, their numbers stay strong and their species continue to evolve even when disruptions occur.
+There is a large percentage of birds in the U.S. that will choose an enclosed structure to live in.
+Since the natural habitat of birds is being reduced every year, assisting them with a safe structure to live in will help keep them alive and their numbers strong.
+A simple bird house with the right dimensions will provide birds with a safe place to dwell and keep their numbers strong.
+This helps their species to continue evolving even when disruptions occur.

 So exactly how does a birdhouse benefit the environment?..

 Creating a balance in nature..
 (The Natural Order)

 Mounting a bird house in your backyard will keep the chain of events happening in a natural order.

 Let's examine these benefits in detail below...

 A birdhouse mounted just 5-7 feet off the ground will make a short swoop-path for birds to land on the ground below.
 This will encourage a regular routine for birds to fly back and forth from the birdhouse to the ground below, and back again.
 When birds walk on the surface of the ground, they essentially help to fertilize the soil from the scratching effect caused by their claws.
-Just by walking or hoping along the soil surface, their claws effectively "etch" the soil, causing it to become loose and more absorbant.
-This action allows various nutrients to mix in with the top soil and increases good bacteria needed for pH balance.
-Birds will also defecate on the soil, which sinks into the soil causing good composition.
+Just by walking or hoping along the soil surface, their claws effectively "etch" the soil, causing it to become loose and more absorbent.
+This allows various nutrients to mix in with the top soil and increases good bacteria needed for pH balance.
+Birds will also defecate on the soil, which sinks into the soil creating a good compost mixture for fertilizer.